vpipkt/pzsvc-exec/README.md

 ## Using

 Intended use is through the Piazza service, though it can also be used as a standalone service.
 Currently accepts both GET and POST calls, with identical parameters.
-Actually using the service requires that you call the "execute" endpoint of whatever base the service is called on (example: "http://localhost:8080/execute").
+Actually using the service requires that you call the "execute" endpoint of whatever base the service is called on (example: "http://localhost:8080/execute", if running locally on port 8080).
 Beyond that, valid and accepted parameters (query parameters for Get, form parameters for POST) are as follows:

 cmd: The second part of the exec call (following CliCmd).
 Additional commands after the first are not supported.
 Allows the user some control over the process by influencing input params.